karata-ai/pokemon-type-classifier/README.md

 ## How to Run

 1. Clone the repository or download the files.
-2. Make sure you have Python installed with the following libraries: pandas ; scikit-learn
+2. Make sure you have Python installed with the following libraries: pandas ; scikit-learn ; os
 3. Place the `pokemon_classifier.py` and the dataset CSV file in the same directory.
 4. Run the script using your preferred IDE: